 Palestinian Authority elections are long overdue.
 President Mahmoud Abbas is currently in year 16 of a four-year term.
 Likewise, Palestinian Legislative Council (PLC) elections are also long overdue – the last took place in 2006, and the legislators’ terms expired in 2010.
 Meanwhile, the PLC has not met since 2007.
 In other words, the PLC is not currently functioning.

 In December 2018, the Ramallah-based Constitutional Court issued a ruling dissolving the PLC (which – again – had not met since 2007) and ordering elections within six months.
 However, the elections were subsequently put on hold indefinitely in the midst of a deadlocked conflict between the Gaza-baed Hamas and Abbas’s secularist Fatah, based in the West Bank.

 On September 17, 2020, the leaders agreed to hold elections within six months.
-Consequently, if the deal does not fall through as previous deals have, the elections should take place in March or April 2021.
+The deal could still fall through as previous deals have, but elections have been scheduled, and Palestinian officials insist that they will take place.
 In short, the elections could happen, but they also could face further delays.